MyHimalayas

 3. When in doubt take the same pictures with slightly different settings or from a different angle

-4. Throw away two thirds of the developed pictures.
+4. Throw away two thirds of the pictures.

-5. Try to remember some of the basic rules below, and read them a few times to remember them:
+6. Try to remember some of the basic rules below, and read them a few times before the trek:

 General thoughts